gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

     gl.drawArrays(primitiveType, offset, count);

 Because the count is 3 this will execute our vertex shader 3 times.
-The first time `a_position.x` and `a_position.y` in our vertex shader attribute will be set to the first 2 values from the positionBuffer.
+The first time `a_position.x` and `a_position.y` in our vertex shader attribute will be set to the first 2 values from the `positionBuffer`.
 The second time `a_position.x` and `a_position.y` will be set to the second 2 values.
 The last time they will be set to the last 2 values.